 You’ll notice the difference, but you’re still lugging 175 pounds up the mountain.

 In order to get down to only 10% additional weight, or 165 pounds total, you have to drop 15 pounds from your pack, aka half the current pack weight.

 That’s hard to do without specialized gear and no luxury items.

-Pros and Cons for Going Light or Ultralight
+Pros and Cons of Going Light or Ultralight

-The pros of lightening your pack include: Easier hiking and more fun with less weight to carry, less short and long term impact on your body.
+The pros of lightening your pack include easier hiking and more fun with less weight to carry, and less short and long-term impact on your body.

-The cons of lowering your pack weight include: Expensive gear upgrades, less luxury in camp (which some may say is a pro).
+The cons of lowering your pack weight include expensive gear upgrades, and less luxury in camp (which some may say is a pro).